There is no need to panic… With Globaltrack.

 On a late Friday night in May, Globaltrack’s Shaun Bezuidenhout received a distressed phone call.
 Nevash at Delabra Trucking in Johannesburg, was alarmed at an SMS message he had received telling him that one of his trucks had a sudden and dramatic decrease of 84 litres.

 Startled by the information, Nevash was unsure if the unbelievable reading that he received was correct.
 As he could not prove anything immediately, he was in dire need for evidence in this incident, and wanted to know how soon could Globaltrack investigate.
-He desperately asked the Globaltrack team for a report on where his asset’s fuel decrease and the location where it happened.
+He desperately asked the Globaltrack team for a report on the location of the fuel decrease.

 Happy to oblige, Shaun informed Nevash that he was able to gather the truck’s recent driver behaviour, fuel usage and trip report into a package that Nevash could use for evidence.